-Encrypting your web traffic comes with many benefits, including better online security and the option to stop anyone else seeing your online activity, even your ISP.
+Encrypting your web traffic comes with many benefits, including better online security and the option to stop anyone else from seeing your online activity, even your ISP.

 NordVPN is the best VPN for Safari.
 Although it doesn’t offer a standalone Safari browser extension, considering the fact that it’s safer to just use a full VPN app, NordVPN is the best option.
-Its lightning-fast speeds, wide global server coverage and strong security and privacy protections make it attractive.
+Its lightning-fast speeds, wide global server coverage, and strong security and privacy protections make it attractive.